David Ogden Stiers

-David Ogden Stiers (/ˈstaɪ.ərz/ STY-ərz; October 31, 1942 – March 3, 2018) was an American actor and conductor.
+David Allen Ogden Stiers (/ˈstaɪ.ərz/ STY-ərz; October 31, 1942 – March 3, 2018) was an American actor and conductor.
 He appeared in numerous productions on Broadway, and originated the role of Feldman in The Magic Show, in 1974.

 In 1977, Stiers was cast as Major Charles Emerson Winchester III, MD, on the television series M*A*S*H, a role he portrayed until the series' conclusion in 1983, and which earned him two Emmy Award nominations.
 He appeared prominently in the 1980s in the role of District Attorney Michael Reston in several Perry Mason television films, and voiced a number of Disney characters, including Cogsworth in 1991's Beauty and the Beast, Governor Ratcliffe and Wiggins in 1995's Pocahontas, and Dr. Jumba Jookiba in the Lilo & Stitch franchise.
 He also voiced Kamaji in the English-language version of Spirited Away (2001).
 He appeared in television again on the supernatural drama series The Dead Zone as Reverend Gene Purdy, a role he portrayed from 2002 to 2007.

 He joined the cast of Stargate: Atlantis in its third season as Oberoth, leader of the human-form replicators.

-Stiers continued to contribute voice work for films and television productions in his later years, narrating M. Night Shyamalan's Lady in the Water (2006) and having a recurring role on the animated series Regular Show.
+Stiers continued to contribute voice work for films and television productions in his later years, narrating M. Night Shyamalan's Lady in the Water (2006) and having a recurring role on the Cartoon Network Studios series Regular Show.
 Stiers spent his later years as a conductor of the Newport Symphony Orchestra.

 Early life

 David Allen Ogden Stiers was born at St. Francis Hospital in Peoria, Illinois, on October 31, 1942, the son of Margaret Elizabeth (née Ogden) and Kenneth Truman Stiers, and grew up in Peoria Heights, Chillicothe, and Urbana, Illinois.
 His family moved to Eugene, Oregon, where he graduated from North Eugene High School, and briefly attended the University of Oregon.

 Stiers subsequently moved to San Francisco, where he performed with the California Shakespeare Theater, San Francisco Actors Workshop, and the improvisation group The Committee, whose members included Rob Reiner, Howard Hesseman, and Peter Bonerz.
 While in California, he worked for the Santa Clara Shakespeare Festival for seven years.
-While he was performing in California, Stiers was spotted by John Houseman, who invited Stiers to relocate to New York City to study at the Juilliard School (Drama Division Group 1: 1968–1972), from which he graduated in 1972.
+While he was performing in California, Stiers was spotted by John Houseman, who invited Stiers to move to New York City to study at the Juilliard School (Drama Division Group 1: 1968–1972).

-Following his graduation, Stiers became one the founding members of the City Center Acting Company.
+After graduating in 1972, Stiers helped found the City Center Acting Company.
 He appeared in many Acting Company productions, including The Three Sisters and The Beggar's Opera.